Five biggest moments from Zelensky’s address to Congress

 Unity — but not completely

-Some of the largest cheers of the night came when Zelensky said “Ukraine holds its lines and will never surrender,” and that his country “is alive and kicking.”
+Some of the largest cheers of the night came when Zelensky said that “Ukraine holds its lines and will never surrender” and that his country “is alive and kicking.”

 The chamber also erupted in a rush of applause when the president capped off his speech, wishing the crowd “merry Christmas and happy victorious new year.”